Overview

 A

-specifying the rate which the bicycle is being loaned at, in $/hr. -
+LoanRatespecifying the rate which the bicycle is being loaned at, in $/hr. -

 A

-, specifying the scheduled start and end times of the loan.loanEndTime
+loanStartTimeandloanEndTime, specifying the scheduled start and end times of the loan.loanEndTimemight benullif the loan has no scheduled return time. -

 Any number of

-s to provide additional details for theLoan
+Tags to provide additional details for theLoan.

 -